Edward Elgar Publishing Law Package

 - Access content on both Elgaronline and HeinOnline

 Edward Elgar Publishing is a leading international academic and professional publisher with a strong focus on the social sciences and legal fields.
-They publish 350 titles annually and have successfully created a prestigious list of over 5,500 titles.
+They publish 350 titles annually and have successfully created a prestigious list of more than 5,500 titles.

 The company was founded by current Chairman, Edward Elgar, and remains a family business.
-Edward’s original vision was to create a publishing house that attracted high-quality books by offering a superior service to authors and we remain focused on treating potential authors and their books with care and attention to detail.
+Edward’s original vision was to create a publishing house that attracted high-quality books by offering a superior service to authors, and it remains focused on treating potential authors and their books with care and attention to detail.

 Elgar Journals in HeinOnline

 HeinOnline is now able to offer comprehensive coverage of selected Elgar legal journals online through a special arrangement.
-Six titles have been added to the Law Journal Library with a three-year embargo at no additional charge, and current content for these journals is now available with a new package.
-Purchasing the package will open access to the most current material published in all titles included within the purchased package.
-This package provides access to both HeinOnline and Elgaronline’s platforms for one great price.
+Seven titles have been added to the Law Journal Library with a three-year embargo at no additional charge, and current content for these journals is now available with a new package.
+Purchasing the package will open access to the most current material published in all included titles on both HeinOnline and Elgaronline’s platforms for one great price.